Eurostar

 Taking the Métro in Paris

 Paris Métro is the quickest, easiest, and cheapest way to travel around the city.
-If you want to skip the queues at Gare du Nord, you can buy your Métro ticket at Café Métropole on board the Eurostar.
+If you want to skip the queues at Gare du Nord, you can buy your Métro ticket at the Eurostar Café on board the Eurostar.
+It can get really busy at Gare du Nord’s metro station, so it’s worth planning ahead.

-If you’re planning to travel around Paris and France, we recommend you buy a Tplus ticket – it allows connections between Métro and RER trains in central Paris and will take you to all the main stations in Paris where you can catch a connecting TGV high-speed train to other French cities.
+Metro tickets (also known as T+ tickets) allow connections between Métro and RER trains in central Paris and will take you to all the main stations in Paris where you can catch a connecting TGV high-speed train to other French cities.
+T+ tickets are also valid on RATP buses and trams.
+Each T+ ticket is valid for a single journey.

 Did you know?
 Children under 4 can travel for free on the metro, RER, bus, and tramway services, provided they sit on your lap and don’t occupy a seat.
 Children under 10 get 50% off the ticket price.